What Is WordPress SEO?

 More specifically, these people are likely to be small business owners, freelancers or perhaps people building a hobby website.

-To learn more about who they might be, Richard did some research on the people most likely to become self-employed or to start a side hustle.
+To learn more about who they might be, Paul did some research on the people most likely to become self-employed or to start a side hustle.

 Current trends in the UK show that there has been an increase in self-employment among people aged 16-24 and 65 and above.

-Part-time self-employment has grown in particular, which told Richard that many people looking for SEO advice would be doing it in their spare time.
+Part-time self-employment has grown in particular, which told Paul that many people looking for SEO advice would be doing it in their spare time.

 That would mean he’d need to provide easily digestible content and tips about convenient, time-saving tools.

-Another thing that Richard could see is that there had been a rise in self-employed people with a degree or equivalent.
+Another thing that Paul could see is that there had been a rise in self-employed people with a degree or equivalent.

 So he knew his audience were more likely to be well-educated, but also that he had to provide accessible content to people who are new to SEO.